LeonardoBonacci/1985-kstream/README.md

 Sardex - The credits are denominated in Euro but cannot be exchanged for Euro or bought with Euro

+## Interesting for...

+Local communities
+Social initiatives
+Anyone who wants to create a local currency
+Any game/virual... that uses a currency
+A token value can represent hours too

 ## Basic concepts

 an administrator creates an empty pool